Alice Habsburg: Life in Poland

 At the end of the conflict, Alice became engaged to Archduke Karl Albrecht of Austria.
 As her Busk estate was devastated and still unsafe, she and her son spent some time at Karl Albrecht's family estate, the New Palace at Żywiec, in southern Poland.
 When the Polish-Soviet War broke out in April 1919, Karl Albrecht joined the Polish army and Alice and Kasimir again returned to Busk.
 Once more, fighting took place around the estate while they lived there.

 On 18 November 1920, Alice married Karl Albrecht in the palace chapel at Żywiec, and soon afterwards the couple settled at the estate, where they lived together with the parents of Karl Albrecht, Archduke Charles Stephen of Austria and Archduchess Maria Theresa of Austria, as well as his brother Archduke Leo Karl of Austria and his wife Marie-Clothilde de Thuillières.
 Alice's husband worked with the administration of the estate.
-During these years, Alice Habsurg also spent part of her time and money trying to improve the estate at Busk.
+During these years, Alice Habsburg also spent part of her time and money trying to improve the estate at Busk.

 The couple had two daughters, Maria Christina and Renata, and two sons, Karl Stefan (Karol) and Albrecht.
 The couple gave their children an essentially Polish upbringing, with Polish as their first language.
 Both parents also fully supported independent Poland.
 Her husband supported Polish organisations and donated money and machine-guns to the Polish Army.
 Alice Habsburg would later, to the Gestapo, state her nationality as "Polish".
 She has also stated that to give her children a Polish upbringing "was a simple act of loyalty to the country that had opened its borders to us and given us back our property and standing".